section-engineering-education/engineering-education/content/articles/understanding-css-box-model/index.md

 When we write the HTML block width element, `width: auto;` the value is equal to the width of the row by default.
 However, we may assign HTML components a particular width value, such as `width: 200px;`.

 ### Width and height calculations
 We'll need to do a quick calculation to see how much space our entire box takes up.
-Let's look at an example (Let's use the values that we had supplied in the margin code above):
+Let's look at an example (let's use the values that we had supplied in the margin code above):
 - height: 150px;
 - width: 150px;
 - padding: 20px;